karysutariya/Fraud-Detection/README.md

 sample_submission.csv - a sample submission file.

+### Categorical Data Description:

+The dataset is later divided into two files linked by just an ID which is the TransactionID.
-The features used for these data sets are:
+The categorical features included here are:

+TRANSACTION: The features here are used frequently when a transaction is taking place.
+A product of purchase with the help of cards available and purchaser and recipient email domain match, along with names on card and address, and  other categorical features to maintain precision.

-* TRANSACTION: ProductCD, card1 - card6, addr1, addr2, P_emaildomain, R_emaildomain, M1 - M9.
+ProductCD, card1 - card6, addr1, addr2, P_emaildomain, R_emaildomain, M1 - M9.

+IDENTITY: Identity information is linked with transactions are network connection details (IP, ISP, Proxy, etc.) and digital signatures (UA/browser/os/version, etc.).

-* CATEGORICAL: DeviceType, DeviceInfo, id_12 - id_38
+DeviceType, DeviceInfo, id_12 - id_38

 ### RESEARCH QUESTIONS: